-- 1. All mushers entering the UP200 must have been a finisher in a previous year or have completed the Midnight Run, or a similar event with a minimum of 60 miles of continuous running, within the past three seasons.
-A waiver may be requested. - 2.
-Mushers under the age of eighteen (18) may participate with approval of the UP200 Board designee or the Race Marshal and a waiver of liability signed by a parent or legal guardian. - 3.
+- 1. All mushers entering the UP200 must have been a finisher in a previous year or have completed the Midnight Run or a similar event with a minimum of 60 miles of continuous running and at least one checkpoint within the past three seasons.
+A waiver may be requested.
+Mushers entering the Midnight Run must have completed the Jack Pine 30 or a similar event with a minimum of 30 miles continuous running. - 2.
+Mushers under the age of eighteen (18) may participate with approval of the UP200 Board and a waiver of liability signed by a parent or legal guardian. - 3.
 Only one musher per team is permitted and no substitution will be allowed during the race. - 4.
-Substitution of mushers will be allowed up to the beginning of the mandatory mushers' meeting with the approval of the UP200 board designee, or at any time before the team starts the race with approval of the Race Marshal. - 5.
-All mushers, accompanied by one of their handlers, must attend the mandatory mushers' meeting held before the Pre-Race Banquet on Thursday, February 15, 2024. - a.
+Substitution of mushers will be allowed up to the beginning of the mandatory mushers' meeting with the approval of the UP200 board designee, or at any time from the musher meeting until before the team starts the race with approval of the Race Marshal. - 5.
+All mushers, accompanied by one of their handlers, must attend the mandatory mushers' meeting held before the Pre-Race Banquet on Thursday, February 13, 2025. - a.
 MIDNIGHT RUN mushers will meet at 4:00 (EST) on Thursday. - b.
 UP200 mushers will meet at 5:00 p.m.
 (EST) Thursday. - c.
 Only the mushers may participate in the race rules open discussion held at the meeting. - d.
 A penalty of \$50 may be assessed for missing the first roll call taken promptly at the beginning of this meeting. - e.
 Missing the second roll call at the meeting, taken 5 minutes after the first roll call has been completed, may, at the discretion of the Race Marshal, mean disqualification.
 A penalty of \$100 may be assessed for missing the second roll call. - f.
 Musher representatives will be selected at the musher meetings to serve on an appeals jury if needed (see rules II.C.7 Appeals).
 There will be one representative and one alternate selected from among the entrants for each race (UP200 and Midnight Run).